richard-eman/Todo-Full-Stack/scribbles.md

 conditional stuff to work with hash router

+# Current Scribbles September

 ## September wk1 friday

 omake apis return something:
 -delete
   odelete api return
-make page do something on delete:
+  omake page do something on delete:
-    update?
-    replace thing with message and then remove replace using state change
 -add
   oadd api return
-make page do something on add
+  omake page do something on add
-    go back to /#/todo-list
+    ogo back to /#/todo-list
-add priority setter
+  oadd priority setter
-add completion status
+  oadd completion status
 -edit
   oedit api return
-make page do something

-"see list api for return example"
+  o"see list api for return example" omaking pages do something: xcan make button a link thingy instead of a submit (like what's used for nav curr). oUsed window.location.reload() to delete butt. o// e.preventDefault() not needed with buttons as they have no default behavior

+## Sept wk2

+finish new form features and DB side of things is table ready for new properties? remember how to mess with json... new object to post api db
+Edit form stuff
+  form
+  new object to post
+  api
+  db
+    should I and can I make functions to reuse them? add text to form.
+CSS and make not ugly
 make form component
-making pages do something:
-  can make button a link thingy instead of a submit (like what's used for nav curr). oUsed window.location.reload() to delete butt.
+make functions file for refactoring

+## Extra
+function that deletes task
-  // e.preventDefault() not needed with buttons as they have no default behavior change task (deleted message) and then make it shrink before refreshing page (use a timeout?)
+  change task (deleted message)(what?) and then make it shrink before refreshing page (use a timeout?) update?(?) replace thing with message "deleted" and then remove? replace using state change?(to refresh?)

-### Extra
+## Issues
+-delete button
-  change task (deleted message) and then make it shrink before refreshing page (use a timeout?)
+  page uses server even with false in window.location.reload() argument :((( Maybe because the api call is made on mount in TodoList change task (deleted message) and then make it shrink before refreshing page (use a timeout?)

-### Issues
-  delete button
-    page uses server even with false in window.location.reload() argument :(((
+-How can I stop calling server for data keeping in mind user refreshing and shift+R refreshing? <-- this means I can't only get data after logging in for example.
+  Can have a refresh button on page like some apps have sync button.
+  This means I can get data initially once (somehow, maybe on login?)